Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Boundary cohomology

 \section{Boundary cohomology}

-In this section, we fix one of the Picard modular surfaces $S_K$ introduced in Remark~\ref{sideremarks}, and we let $\rS_{\Gamma}$ be a connected component of $S_K(\BC)$.
-Our aim is to study the boundary cohomology of $\rS_{\Gamma}$ with coefficients in local systems coming from representations of the underlying group $\rG$, together with their mixed Hodge structures and $\rG(\BA_f)$-actions.
+In this section, we fix one of the Picard modular surfaces $\rS_K$ introduced in Section~\ref{sideremarks}, and let $\rS_{\Gamma}$ be a connected component of $\rS_K(\BC)$.
+We aim to describe the boundary cohomology of $\rS_{K}(\BC)$ with coefficients in local systems coming from representations of the underlying group $\rG$, together with their mixed Hodge structures and $\rG(\BA_f)$-actions.
 To do so, we will consider two different compactifications, the Baily-Borel compactification $\rS^*_{\Gamma}$ (a complex projective variety) and the Borel-Serre compactification $\overline{\rS}_{\Gamma}$ (a real analytic manifold with corners).